Justgo13/sensor_library/docs/Ouster lidar.rst

 ----------
 .. note:: For Ubuntu 18.04 users it is best to use **ROS Melodic** as **ROS Kinetic** (The ROS provided on the GitHub page) is only compatible with Ubuntu 16.04 and lower.

-Building the ROS Node can be found here `Buidling ROS Kinetic <https://github.com/ouster-lidar/ouster_example/tree/master/ouster_ros>`_.
+Building the ROS Node can be found here `Building ROS Kinetic <https://github.com/ouster-lidar/ouster_example/tree/master/ouster_ros>`_.

 For Ubuntu 16.04 users and lower: `Installation of ROS Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_